Kaolin dosage

 Kaolin: a technical and natural clay

-Kaolin (CAS No. 1332-58-7) is a white clay consisting primarily of kaolinite , a hydrated aluminum silicate.
+Kaolin (CAS No. 1332-58-7) is a white clay primarily composed of kaolinite , a hydrated aluminum silicate.
 This mineral is formed by the weathering of feldspar-rich rocks, such as granites, and is distinguished by its high purity and fineness.

 Thanks to its physicochemical properties – whiteness, chemical inertness, low abrasiveness, covering power and high adsorption – kaolin is widely used in:

-• natural pharmacy ( excipient, adsorbent or soothing agent),
+- natural pharmacy ( excipient, adsorbent or soothing agent)

-• ceramics and porcelain ,
+- ceramics and porcelain ,

-• the formulation of paints and polymers ,
+- the formulation of paints and polymers ,

-• materials and mineral fillers ,
+- materials and mineral fillers ,

-• the treatment of industrial soils and sludge .
+- the treatment of soils and industrial sludge .

 Objectives and measured parameters

-The dosage of kaolin aims to:
+The kaolin dosage aims to:

-• identify the nature and proportion of the constituent minerals (kaolinite, quartz, illite, montmorillonite, etc.),
+- identify the nature and proportion of the constituent minerals (kaolinite, quartz, illite, montmorillonite, etc.),

-• assess the chemical purity and whiteness of the product,
+- assess the chemical purity and whiteness of the product,

-• detect possible metallic or silicate impurities,
+- detect any metallic or silicate impurities,

 Analytical methods used

-• X-ray fluorescence (XRF) : a non-destructive technique used to quantify major and minor chemical elements, expressed as oxides (SiO₂, Al₂O₃, Fe₂O₃, TiO₂, etc.).
+- X-ray fluorescence (XRF) : a non-destructive technique used to quantify major and minor chemical elements, expressed as oxides (SiO₂, Al₂O₃, Fe₂O₃, TiO₂, etc.).

 Industrial applications